top of page

 But it appears not to have been the case.
 Perhaps there was soemthing in contract where Corgi allowed the hardback publishers to share the same artist/artwork they'd introduced to series branding, but retained the right to be in charge of comissioning that art to suit, primarily, itself.
 Because Kirby continued to produce work clearly designed to serve the Corgi layout very well, while Gollancz struggled during its whole tenure to find an approach to fitting the art to a strong hardback look.

-After The Light Fantastic, the next twelve Discworld covers were pretty varied.
+After the matching pair of The Colour of Magic and The Light Fantastic, the next twelve Discworld covers are pretty varied.

 Further, though I have said the 'inset box' thing isn't really appropriate to hardback, several covers do throw their hands up and use a version of the ‘inset box’ device to house their titles and bylines, presumably unable to find any spot to place text readably otherwise.
 Sometimes it works.
 The best examples are probably the covers of Pyramids and Guards!
 Guards! where the box feels successfully integrated into the art.
 The worst is probably Equal Rites, which looks amateurish.